Coy H. Browning

 In addition to liability insurance, drivers in Florida have the option of purchasing additional types of insurance coverage.
 These include collision coverage, which covers damage to your vehicle in the event of an accident, and comprehensive coverage, which covers damage to your vehicle from non-accident-related incidents such as theft or vandalism.

 Driving without insurance in Florida can result in serious legal and financial consequences.
-If you are caught driving without insurance, you may be fined up to $500 for your first offense and up to $1,000 for subsequent offenses.
+If you are caught without coverage, you may be fined up to $500 for your first offense and up to $1,000 for subsequent offenses.
 Subsequent offenses may result in higher fines and even the suspension of your driver’s license.

 What Happens When Your License Is Suspended for No Insurance?